-GIFs have been given new life with the popularity of the cinemagraph image.
-In this post we share two ways for creating quick cinemagraphs, either in Adobe Photoshop or Apple’s Final Cut Pro X.
+GIFs have been given new life with the popularity of the cinemagraph.
+Here are two quick ways to create cinemagraphs, either in Photoshop or Final Cut Pro X.

-For those unfamiliar, a cinemagraph is a “still photograph in which a minor and repeated movement occurs” (from Wikipedia).
-Cinemagraphs are essentially GIFs that are frozen, with the exception being one area of the image that showcases movement.
-These ‘moving photographs’ make images dynamic and add visual interest and a creative touch.
+Cinemagraphs are essentially GIFs that are frozen, but with one area of the image showcasing movement.
+These “moving photographs” make images dynamic and add visual interest and a creative touch.

 How to Make a Cinemagraph

-Cinemagraphs are created from a short snipped of video or a series of consecutive still images.
-By masking part of the image that you want frozen, you can reveal the area in the image where you’d like the motion to occur.
+Cinemagraphs are created from a short snippet of video or a series of consecutive still images.
+By masking the part of the image you want frozen, you can reveal the area in the image where you’d like the motion to occur.

-If you’re more comfortable in a video editing application, this tutorial by Peter Wiggins from FCP.co will show you show to create a cinemagraph in Final Cut Pro and Motion:
+If you’re more comfortable in a video editing application, the following video tutorial by Peter Wiggins from FCP.co will show you how to create a cinemagraph in Final Cut Pro and Motion.

 If you’d like to learn more about working in FCPX, spend a few minutes exploring the Final Cut Pro X section of the PremiumBeat blog.
 We’ve compiled plenty of tips, tricks, and techniques with your workflow in mind.